Lochinvar railway station: Platforms and services

 Lochinvar has two side platforms.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle, Singleton, Muswellbrook and Scone.
+It is serviced by Sydney Trains Hunter Line services travelling between Newcastle, Singleton, Muswellbrook and Scone.

 Improvements

 A second platform was added in 1914 when the line was duplicated.
 As part of the Australian Rail Track Corporation's project to install a third track between Maitland and Whittingham, the station's platforms were extended and a footbridge installed in 2012.